-Firstly, existing content such as Facebook, LinkedIn, articles, blogs, and a Wikipedia page, etc., are identified.
-Technical aspects of each existing content piece are examined, as are the types of content, and search engine optimization factors.
-We're really trying to understand "user intent" so we can solve the problem more effectively for our client by understanding what people are really looking for.
-This helps us understand "why" people and engines think the content is deserving of high marks.
+Identify existing content: This means we look at your social media presence, articles, blogs, and Wikipedia pages.
+Technical aspects of each part of existing content are examined, as are the types of content and search engine optimization factors.
+We're really trying to understand "user intent" so we can solve your problem more effectively by understanding what people are actually looking for.
+This helps us understand why people and engines think certain content is deserving of high marks.

-Should I just create content to change search results?
+Can you create a lot of content to change search results?

-Not anymore.
-In the past, a large part of web reputation management strategy was the creation a large amount of online content.
-Then, well... prayer.
-This used to work, however, times have changed.
-This was the "build it and they will come" mentality.
-While the majority of reputation management companies still use this method with far less success than previously, nowadays it's important to promote existing and new web properties so that search engines consider them to be good enough to rise above the negative search results.
+This used to work; however, times have changed.
+This was the "build it, and they will come" mentality.
+While the majority of reputation management companies still use this method, it will generate far less success than previously.
+Nowadays, it's important to promote existing and new web properties so that search engines consider them to be good enough to rise above the negative search results.
 It takes both content and promotion.

 It's also important to refresh the content.
-Freshness and up to date web content is a big indicator of the quality of a web page; as are social indicators such as Facebook Likes, tweets, and so on.
+Keeping your content fresh and up-to-date is a big indicator of the quality of a web page; as are social indicators such as Facebook likes, tweets, and so on.
 Therefore, the execution of a good online reputation strategy must incorporate all these points.

 What if bad content is really strong?

-It's possible because after a period of time the publisher is usually no longer promoting the content.
-It will normally begin to flatline.
+It's possible because after a period of time, the publisher is usually no longer promoting the content.
+It will eventually begin to flatline.
 New content and inbound links will no longer be added at the original pace.
-This provides opportunity to create something more relevant.
-Granted, it's a lot of work, but we do it everyday at Reputation X.
+This provides an opportunity to create something more relevant.
+Granted, it's a lot of work, but we do it every day at Reputation X.